 A beginning photographer might assume that due to the loss of image quality, one should never raise the ISO except in extremely dark conditions.
 However, changing ISO offers creative opportunities in both normal daylight conditions, and certainly in more dim lighting conditions.

 There are three creative reasons for you to consider using different ISOs:

-- When you intentionally wish to create a film effect
+- When you intentionally wish to imitate a grainy film (medium/high ISO)

-- To control motion blur in conjunction with shutter speed
+- To control motion blur with faster shutter speeds (medium/high ISO)

 1. USING A LOW ISO FOR MAXIMUM DYNAMIC RANGE

-This is known as dynamic range.
-It’s the film/sensor’s ability to capture detail in a bright highlight and a dark shadow at the same time, and can be a fantastic creative tool for landscape photographers and other types of photographers who wish to capture such images where very bright highlights and very dark shadows come together in the same frame.
+This is known as “good dynamic range”, and is the film/sensor’s ability to capture detail in a bright highlight and a dark shadow at the same time.
+This can be a fantastic creative tool for landscape photographers and many others who wish to capture images where very bright highlights and very dark shadows come together in the same frame.
 (See below)

 Sony A7mk2, Sigma 24mm f/1.4 Art, Single Exposure

 As ISO increases, so does image noise.
 However, since most modern digital cameras still maintain a high level of sharp detail and vibrant colors at medium-high ISOs, image noise can be seen as “digital grain” for a creative look.